License sale and delivery server

 The server also has a page that is accessible to all customers.

-1. Create the fingerprint file of the offline computer.
-The file has to be then copied to a computer that does have Internet, to be used on this page.
+- Create the fingerprint file of the offline computer.
+The file must then copied to a computer that is connected to the Internet, to be used on this page.

-2. Type your PSN in the Product Serial Number field of this page and drop the fingerprint file onto the Browse... field, then press the Submit, which will start the download of the license file.
+- Type your PSN in the Product Serial Number field of this page and drop the fingerprint file onto the Browse... field, then press the Submit button.
+This will start the download of the license file.